jhelovuo/ros2-client/README.md

 # ROS2 Client

 This is a Rust native client library for [ROS2](https://docs.ros.org/en/galactic/index.html).
-It does not link to [rclcpp](https://docs.ros2.org/galactic/api/rclcpp/index.html), or any non-Rust DDS library.
-RustDDS is used for communication.
+It does not link to [rcl](https://github.com/ros2/rcl), [rclcpp](https://docs.ros2.org/galactic/api/rclcpp/index.html), or any non-Rust DDS library.
+[RustDDS](https://github.com/jhelovuo/RustDDS) is used for communication.

 ## Architecture Ideas

-The intetion is that this is a medium-level library between lower-level DDS.
-However, it does not attempt to provide higher-level services, such as an event loop, or Actions.
+The intetion is that this is a medium-level library between lower-level DDS and a higher-level library.
+The (yet-to-be-written) higher-level library should provide an event loop, Actions, and possibly an async API.
 These are to be implemented as a separate crate on top of this one.

 ## Example: turtle_teleop

 The included example program should be able to communicate with out-of-the-box ROS2 turtlesim example.

+Install ROS2 and start the simulator by ` ros2 run turtlesim turtlesim_node`.
+Then run the `turtle_teleop` example to control the simulator.

 ![Turtlesim screenshot](examples/turtle_teleop/screenshot.png)